vinniethecaptain/cse15l-lab-reports/index.md

 ## Remote Connect and Git

 In order to remotely connect to a UCSD computer, start by downloading Git from https://gitforwindows.org/.
-Next, go to your VS Code and hit ctrl + or press new terminal in the top left.
-Open the command palette using `Ctrl + Shift + P` and type Select Default Profile in the command bar.
-After doing so, select Git Bash and then press the + icon in the top right of the terminal window.
+Next, go to your VS Code and hit `Ctrl + \(')` or press "New Terminal" in the drop down menu from the "Terminal" button in the top left.
+Open the command palette using `Ctrl + Shift + P` and type "Select Default Profile" in the command bar.
+After doing so, select "Git Bash" and then press the "+" icon in the top right of the terminal window.
 When you're using the bash terminal, type `ssh cs15lwi23zz@ieng6.ucsd.edu` but make sure to replace the zz with the letters in your course-specific account.

-Once that is completed, you will to answer a few questions and enter in your password.
+Once that is completed, you will need to answer a few questions and enter in your password.
 With that, your screen should look like this below.

 ![image](https://user-images.githubusercontent.com/122580604/212227927-a90da544-92de-40b5-a82f-d13fce05bf79.png)